All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Have no contraindications to GLP-1 class medications

-Women who have already optimized their approach with HRT and lifestyle modifications but still carry resistant abdominal weight may find that tirzepatide provides the additional metabolic support needed to break through that plateau.
+Women who have already improved their approach with HRT and lifestyle modifications but still carry resistant abdominal weight may find that tirzepatide provides the additional metabolic support needed to break through that plateau.

 How to Talk to Your Doctor

-If you are considering tirzepatide for menopause-related weight gain, prepare for your appointment with specific information:
+If you're considering tirzepatide for menopause-related weight gain, prepare for your appointment with specific information:

 • Track your weight trajectory over the past 2 to 5 years and note when gains accelerated relative to menopause symptoms